GSA/piv-guides/_engineering/02_ssh.md

 	     chown <user> authorized_keys
 	     chgrp <user> authorized_keys
     ```

-1. Disable any alternative means of access (i.e., passwords), as needed.
+1. This step is only needed if you want to change the default SSH setting.
+You can change the configuration for the key file in the **/etc/ssh/sshd_config** file and restart the **sshd**.
+You can also disable any alternative means of access (i.e., passwords), as needed.
+The following settings in sshd_config are for illustration purposes only.
+You should verify the options available for your server *nix version.

+    ```
+	   AuthorizedKeysFile /etc/sshd/authorized_keys/%u
+	   PasswordAuthentication No
+    ```